 There is a broad and exciting range of contemporary initiatives to complement our academic curriculum.
 The STRIDE programme is a dynamic Business & Entrepreneurial module undertaken in Year 9 alongside which the Bronze and Silver Duke of Edinburgh Award Scheme commences.
-Boys represent the school in competitive fixtures across all major sports and are able to audition for the School Production.
+Pupils represent the school in competitive fixtures across all major sports and are able to audition for the School Production.

-It is an expectation that all senior boys personify the values of the Kingswood House Way and be excellent role models for their younger counterparts; in return, they benefit from certain privileges: an iPad for educational research, a distinctive black blazer (with the option to wear a waistcoat in Year 11), town leave to Epsom every Friday lunchtime and the privacy of their own common room.
-In keeping with our inclusive ethos, the significant positions of responsibility such as Senior Head Boy, Senior Deputy Head Boys and Senior Prefects are open to application.
+It is an expectation that all senior students personify the values of the Kingswood House Way and be excellent role models for their younger counterparts; in return, they benefit from certain privileges: a Google Chromebook for educational research, a distinctive black blazer (with the option to wear a waistcoat in Year 11), town leave to Epsom every Friday lunchtime and the privacy of their own senior common room.
+In keeping with our inclusive ethos, the significant positions of responsibility such as Senior Head Boy / Girl, Senior Deputy Head Boys / Girls and Senior Prefects are open to application.
 Appointments are made following a round of interviews with the Headmaster, Deputy Head and Head of Seniors.

-At Kingswood House, the Senior Years offer an unparalleled opportunity for boys to learn, mature and grow in self-esteem in a friendly, supportive environment of mutual respect.
+At Kingswood House, the Senior Years offer an unparalleled opportunity for our students to learn, mature and grow in self-esteem in a friendly, supportive environment of mutual respect.
 The new “Peter Brooks” building, which opened in September 2018, is a wonderful resource and boasts customised teaching accommodation as well as a common room, a seminar room, a library, an exam room and offices for senior staff.

 You can see a virtual tour of the building here:

 Our Senior Options GCSE brochure is now available - please download from here or contact the office for a printed copy.